Read ingredient labels every time a food is purchased as ingredients and manufacturing processes can change.

 By Law, the allergens that must be labelled on a packaged product are:

-Peanut, tree nuts, cow’s milk (dairy), egg, soy, fish, shellfish (crustaceans), sesame, lupin, gluten (must state the grain e.g. wheat, rye, barley oats and their hybrids).
+Peanut, tree nuts, milk (dairy), egg, soy, fish, crustacea, mollusc, sesame, lupin, wheat and gluten (must state the grain e.g. wheat, rye, barley or oats).
 Sulphites must also be labelled if they are present in the food at 10mg/kg or more.

-Despite the law, some labels may not comply and other terms may be used for the major allergens.
+Under the old law for which labels may still be used until 2026, other names may be used for the major allergens on some labels.
 A list of the many different names for each of the common allergens is available from the following weblinks:

 For more information on mandatory allergen labelling, review the Food Standards Code on the FSANZ website: http://www.foodstandards.gov.au